menegax/SENG302-Organ-Donation-Management-System/doc/manual_tests/gui_medication_ingredients_test.md

 1. Log in as a clinician (default is id 0)
 2. Once logged in, click on the `Search Patients` button to navigate to the patient search
 3. Double click on any of the patients listed
-4. Click on the `Medications` button
+4. Click on the `Manage Medications` button
 5. Verify that the medications page is now displayed

 ### GUI ingredients show on select test